 1. Myrtle Beach Pinball Museum

 What's better than a cool museum you can look around?
 A cool museum you can play around!
 There's nothing not to love about this nostalgic family-friendly attraction.
-Trip Advisors top attraction in Myrtle Beach!
+Trip Advisers top attraction in Myrtle Beach!

 Take a break from the beach and dive into the air conditioning with historic games from the 80's and 90's.
 You can show your kids how to play the game you loved as a kid or battle your now-grown sibling.